 Glaw shifted his weight back onto his elbows, tilting his head to change his view of the bowl.
 The miniature of Nikon stood at the center of the theater stage, clothes torn and wooden blood leaking from various cuts and lacerations all over his body. <He challenged him to a duel?>

 <Yes, you could say that,> Lykos said, making the sculpture of Euripides take form at the top of the stairs. <And Euripides accepted, laughing all the way to the challenge arena.
 Nikon was dead on his feet at that point and Euripides still had a good twelve warriors who would back him up as a mental chain.
 Nikon had no one.>

-The new scene that formed itself in the bowl was of a glade not unlike the own Glaw had first met the demons in.
+The new scene that formed itself in the bowl was of a glade not unlike the one Glaw had first met the demons in.
 The sculpture of Nikon stood on the right-hand side of it, while Euripides and twelve other sculptures had taken up the left-hand side.
-Glaw scanned the faces of the other demons and was surprised to recognized one of them.
+Glaw scanned the faces of the other demons and was surprised to recognize one of them.

 <I didn't know...eh, what's his name?> he asked, pointing at the sculpture with the familiar face.